yxj0312/docs/Learning TypeScript/Handbook.md

 ### Readonly properties

 Some properties should only be modifiable when an object is first created.
 You can specify this by putting readonly before the name of the property:

+readonly vs const

+The easiest way to remember whether to use readonly or const is to ask whether you’re using it on a variable or a property.
+Variables use const whereas properties use readonly.

+### Excess Property Checks